Skip to main content

 2. Cyclophosphamide Injection Dosage and Administration

-During or immediately after the administration, adequate amounts of fluid should be ingested or infused to force diuresis in order to reduce the risk of urinary tract toxicity.
-Therefore, cyclophosphamide should be administered in the morning.
+During or immediately after the administration of Cyclophosphamide Injection, adequate amounts of fluid should be ingested or infused to force diuresis in order to reduce the risk of urinary tract toxicity.
+Therefore, Cyclophosphamide Injection should be administered in the morning.

 Adults and Pediatric Patients

-When used as the only oncolytic drug therapy, the initial course of cyclophosphamide for patients with no hematologic deficiency usually consists of 40 mg per kg to 50 mg per kg given intravenously in divided doses over a period of 2 to 5 days.
-Other intravenous regimens include 10 mg per kg to 15 mg per kg given every 7 to 10 days or 3 mg per kg to 5 mg per kg twice weekly.
+When used as the only oncolytic drug therapy, the recommended dosage for the initial course of Cyclophosphamide Injection for patients with no hematologic deficiency is 40 mg per kg to 50 mg per kg given intravenously in divided doses over a period of 2 to 5 days.
+Other intravenous regimens include 10mg per kg to 15 mg per kg given every 7 to 10 days or 3 mg per kg to 5 mg per kg twice weekly.
+Adjust the dosage of Cyclophosphamide Injection based on the specific regimen administered, response to treatment, myelosuppression or other adverse reactions, and patient risk factors [seeWarnings and Precautions(5) ].

 2.3 Preparation, Handling and Administration